Your Canon Camera Just Became the Best Webcam You Own

 What You Need to Know

-This type of webcam setup isn’t perfect, so here are three points you should consider — desk space, battery life, and microphone.
+This type of webcam setup isn’t perfect, so here are three points you should consider—desk space, battery life, and microphone.

 My desk, which you can see above, is not for a camera setup.
 You’ll need to make some space for a camera, a tripod, and any other accessories you’re using.

 While webcams are lightweight and easily mounted on a monitor, a heavy DSLR or mirrorless camera might need a workaround.
 I’ve seen people stack boxes behind their monitor or place the camera above the PC tower.
-Something like this arm camera mount is a clever (and expensive) solution.
+Something like this arm camera mount is a clever (but expensive) solution.

 Finally, you’ll need a separate microphone to conduct videoconferencing calls.
 The camera’s built-in microphone doesn’t function as an audio input for your computer, and neither will an external camera microphone like the RØDE VideoMic Go on my camera.
 Most USB microphones priced around $100 are good.
 Check out this list of options to see some of our favorite picks.